tldr-pages/tldr/pages/common/git-credential-cache.md

 # git credential-cache

-> `Git` helper to temporarily store passwords in memory.
+> `git` helper to temporarily store passwords in memory.
 > More information: <https://git-scm.com/docs/git-credential-cache>.

 - Store Git credentials for a specific amount of time: